cybergis/Gateway-Development-Training/README.md

    where `<SomeID>` is the ID of the record, `<SomeDate>` is the creation date of the record (should be an instance of `Date`) and `<SomeString>` is the value of the stored property of the record.

 0. Commit your changes to your new branch.
 0. Create a pull request from your branch to base branch `stage-3.1`.
+Please name the PR `"Stage 3.1 Submission <your-name>"`.

 ### Grading